 When your doctor inflates the balloon, the stent will expand against the wall of the artery.
 When the balloon is deflated and pulled out of the artery with the catheter, the stent remains in place in the artery.

-The animation below shows the process of coronary angioplasty and stent placement.
+The animation below shows the process of PCI (also called coronary angioplasty) and stent placement.
 Click the "start" button to play the animation.
 Written and spoken explanations are provided with each frame.
 Use the buttons in the lower right corner to pause, restart, or replay the animation, or use the scroll bar below the buttons to move through the frames.

 After the PCI is done, the sheath, guide wires, and catheters are removed from your artery.
 Pressure is applied to stop bleeding at the catheter insertion site.
 Sometimes a special device is used to seal the hole in the artery.